 Sandra Gunn is a fine artist and designer.
 Formerly Dean of the Faculty Creative Industries at City of Glasgow College.
 She has extensive experience in tertiary education and is Associate Assessor for Education Scotland.
 Photography: Angela Graham.

-A keen crafts collector, Sue Pirnie's career in art development spans national research, organisational development and curatatorial projects.
+A keen crafts collector, Sue Pirnie's career in art development spans national research, organisational development and curatorial projects.
 Working for national agencies, Arts Council, local authorities, galleries, museums and artists she specialised in rural creative development.

 To ensure makers inform our work and thinking, Craft Scotland meets twice yearly with an independent advisory group of practicing makers to review our programme and plans.
 The group is separate from the Board and members participate on a voluntary basis for a three-year term.